Thin vs Thick Provisioning: When, Why and How

 Thin provisioning

-This approach is more dynamic as the VM receives only as much of an allocation of storage as is initially needed.
+Thin provisioning is more dynamic, as the VM receives only as much storage as is initially needed.
 If the demand for more storage space arises, the allocation adjusts to meet that demand.

 The question of which provisioning method to utilize comes up as soon as a company decides to adopt virtualization as a means of capitalizing on physical storage space and providing multiple internal users or external clients access to that storage to numerous internal users or external clients.